inkognitro/react-app-tutorial/05-toaster.md

 [« previous](04-i18n.md) | [next »](06-form.md)

 ## 5. Toaster
-Within this chapter we are going to provide a way to fire messages which are displayed to the current user on the website.
+Within this chapter we are going to provide a way to fire and forget messages which are displayed to the current user on the website.
 This is useful for example to inform a user about a successful save process in the backend.

 ## 5.1 Creating the toaster package
-It would be nice to have a service to easily trigger some toast messages with different severities like `success` or `error`.
-Best case is to be able to trigger a message containing any content: A `ReactNode` or string.
+It would be nice to have a service to easily dispatch some toast messages with different severities like `success` or `error`.
+Best case I think would be to be able to trigger a message containing any content:
+Must obviously be a `ReactNode` or a string.
-I think it's useful to let the messages disappear after 3 seconds or so.
+I think it's also useful to let the messages disappear after 3 seconds or so.
-So let's try to define an interface and a context for our needs:
+So let's try to define an interface and a context for these requirements:

 ```typescript jsx
 // src/packages/core/toaster/toaster.ts